 Frequently Asked Questions

 What to expect during treatmentUnlike conventional lawn care services, which use synthetic fertilizers and chemical herbicides, we use organic ingredients that enable your soil to use its own natural ability to nurture and sustain life.
-Through one of our seven-step programs, we will analyze your soil and apply the organic nutrients it needs to regain its natural ability to encourage the growth of thriving turf that will crowd out weeds and fight off diseases and insects.
+Through one of our eight-step programs, we will analyze your soil and apply the organic nutrients it needs to regain its natural ability to encourage the growth of thriving turf that will crowd out weeds and fight off diseases and insects.

 How organic is “organic?”The truth is there’s no such thing as 100% organic turf care.
 But as pioneers in organic lawn care, we’re as close to 100% as today’s technology allows.
-In our seven-step annual lawn care program, our five fertilizing and soil-conditioning treatments are 100% organic.
+In our eight-step annual lawn care program, our five fertilizing and soil-conditioning treatments are 100% organic.
 To prevent weeds, we apply a non-organic pre-emergent twice a year.
 On an as-needed basis, at no extra cost to you, we also apply targeted treatments of a synthetic herbicide.
 In addition to your regular program, applications of non-organic fungicides are available as needed.

 How long will it take before I begin to see results?The results vary depending on the condition of the lawn.
 If the lawn has a lot of weeds and bare spots, it will take a while for the fertilizers to fully incorporate into the soil, and it can be a full growing season before you really see and appreciate the difference.
 If the lawn is already well maintained, you should continue to see good results after switching to organic treatments.